 Very simply, students need social and emotional learning skills to succeed in school and in life.
 Research has shown that school-wide implementations of SEL can lead to improved academic performance, decreased conflict between students, and can help students feel more invested in their school communities.

 Our SEL in Digital Life Resource Center has everything you'll need to get started with social and emotional learning in the digital world.
 In the resource center, you'll find CASEL-aligned short activities, teaching guides, professional development resources, and family engagement materials.

 Because engaging families and caregivers is such an essential piece of successful SEL implementation, we've included a set of conversation starters you can send to your students’ grown-ups so that they can practice what they learned in school at home.

 The SEL framework developed by the Collaborative for Academic, Social and Emotional Learning (CASEL) is widely used by educators as a resource to help bring SEL to their classrooms and schools.
-Some states, such as Illinois and Wisconsin, have drafted a statewide framework and guidance for teaching SEL.
+Some states, such as Wisconsin, have drafted a statewide framework and guidance for teaching SEL.
 Unfortunately, as of yet, most states and the federal government haven't developed this kind of detailed guidance.
 Because of this, the implementation of social-emotional learning can vary widely across school sites.